Infinity Wars: Plot

 In the other universe, Loki is shown his future by the Celestials.
 Disenchanted by what he sees, Loki gives the Stones back to his former teammates and leaves with Flowa for Omnipotence City.
 Back in Soul World, Soldier Supreme defeats Gamora and demands information on how to defeat Devondra.
 Gamora states that there is no defeating Devondra and that the universe will be in entropy without the Infinity Stones.
 Peet arrives with Art Douglas and saves Gamora.
 The former members of Loki's group arrive and Ms. Marvel gives Art the Soul Stone.
-Gamora states that Devondra can't be defeated in the Soul Stone.
-Adam Warlock plans to copy the souls in Warp World in order to bring them and Devondra into the real world as Hulk punches Devondra into the hole leading to the real world.
-Adam Warlock returns the Guardians to their normal state while separating Drax's Destroyer half from his Arthur Douglas half.
+Gamora states that Devondra cannot be defeated in the Soul Stone.
+Adam plans to copy the souls in Warp World in order to bring them and Devondra into the real world as Hulk punches Devondra into the hole leading to the real world.
+Adam returns the Guardians to their normal state while separating Drax's Destroyer half from his Arthur Douglas half.
 Once the copies are made with the help of the Infinity Stones, Emma Frost wipes the memories of the incident.
 Drax and Arthur Douglas work together to split the portal in two portals and hold it open while the others enter.
 The Infinity Stones bore through the dimensions until Devondra's universe collapses.
 Everyone else awakens in Egypt.
 Gamora sees the Infinity Stones as she is confronted by the alternate Phylla-Vell and Moondragon.
 Star-Lord persuades them to spare Gamora.
 When most of those present start to go for the Infinity Stones, Adam Warlock grabs the Time Stone, freezes time, and states that the Infinity Stones must decide the outcome.
-After time resumes, Star-Lord notices that Gamora is gone as Adam Warlock sent her to a location so that she can redeem herself.
+After time resumes, Star-Lord notices that Gamora is gone as Adam sent her to a location so that she can redeem herself.
 Everyone leaves Egypt as Star-Lord laments about Drax's sacrifice.
 Back in Warp World, Arthur is living happily with Yvette as they see a newspaper about the formation of the Avengers/Defenders.
 At their citadel, its members Iron Hammer, Soldier Supreme, and Weapon Hex are holding a press conference announcing the formation of their team.
 In a desert somewhere, Gamora finds a cocoon and tears it open to find a younger version of Magus inside as she has a brief vision of a sneering Thanos.
 As they leave, Magus tells Gamora that he was sent by a "friend."
 In Omnipotence City, Flowa finishes writing in her tome, leaving some pages blank just in case of some time-travel elements.
-When Loki asks Flowa to accompany him on his next quest to find an answer to Adam Warlock's actions, she declines and places the book she has written on a shelf.
-In a desert somewhere, Adam Warlock stares at the stars and draws a symbol in the sand claiming that a part of him is missing, echoing the beginning of Gamora's journey to become Requiem in the first place.
+When Loki asks Flowa to accompany him on his next quest to find an answer to Adam's actions, she declines and places the book she has written on a shelf.
+In a desert somewhere, Adam stares at the stars and draws a symbol in the sand claiming that a part of him is missing, echoing the beginning of Gamora's journey to become Requiem in the first place.